 On December 10, 2020, Paul George signed a four-year, $190 million contract extension with the Clippers.

-During the 2020 NBA Playoffs, Paul George faced criticism for inconsistent performance, averaging his lowest postseason scoring since his third season and being blamed for the Clippers' second-round loss.
-He gained the nickname "Pandemic P".
+During the 2020 NBA Playoffs in Orlando, Florida, Paul George faced criticism for his inconsistent performance, averaging his lowest postseason scoring average since his third season.
+George in particular was blamed for the Clippers' second round loss to the Denver Nuggets, in which the team squandered a 3–1 series lead.

 On October 29, 2021, Paul George scored a season-high 42 points and grabbed eight rebounds in a 92–111 loss to the Portland Trail Blazers.